 Julie joins the staff after a few years of spending time at home with her kids and nurturing her two nephews who are living with Autism.
 The disability community is close to her heart and she is excited to join the workforce after a few years of being a stay-at-home parent.
 Julie is empowered by the idea that "you must be the change you wish to see in the world."
 She works hard every day to make the world a brighter place for all people, especially those with disabilities and differences.
 When she is not at the office, Julie enjoys being outdoors, teaching real USA boxing, spending time with her partner Josh, and snuggling her two little ones, Julian and Jayci.

 Eric Stoker is a former DD Council member and previously served as Vice-Chair.
 He is on the faculty of the Utah State Center for Persons with Disabilities LEND program and is an outstanding nationally recognized self-advocate and speaker.
 Eric is a medal winning Special Olympic basketball player and he knows everything about trains!
 He is the biggest Utes fan in Utah and he loves being the team manager of the Herriman High School basketball team.

 Program Support Specialist

-Rickie earned her degree in Human Resource Management from Western Governor's University, and has worked in the private sector doing accounting and logistics.
+Rickie earned her degree in Human Resource Management from Western Governor's University.
 She has worked with individuals with disabilities for 15 years.
-She puts her love of people into her work every single day.
-When she's not tied to the FINET system, she's spending her nights with her family and sleeping in on her days off.
+Rickie enjoys traveling, spending time with her loved ones, and cooking.